-Will I receive the new Know Before You Owe disclosures when I shop for a mortgage?
+Will I receive the Know Before You Owe disclosures when I shop for a mortgage?

 Our Know Before You Owe mortgage initiative empowers consumers with the information they need to make informed mortgage choices.
-Under this initiative, we have consolidated the mortgage disclosures required under federal law in two new forms.
-The new disclosure forms are called the Loan Estimate and the Closing Disclosure.
+Under this initiative, we have consolidated the mortgage disclosures required under federal law in two forms.
+The disclosure forms are called the Loan Estimate and the Closing Disclosure.

 - The Loan Estimate is provided early in the mortgage process, within three business days of your application.